Procurement

 Procurement Manager: Contracting and Commissioning - Gemma Clutterbuck

-Construction, Waste and Building Maintenance – Matthew Hughes
+Construction, Waste, Building Maintenance and Highways & Parks – Matthew Hughes

 Corporate, Professional Services and Facilities Management – Stephanie Howells